ziutek/kasia.go/README.md

 ## What means "Kasia"?

-Kasia is my daughter's name (polish equivalent of Katie or Kathy).
+Kasia is my daughter's name (Polish equivalent of Katie or Kathy).

-## How use it?
+## How to use it?

 Kasia's native interface contains one function and three methods: